No, Pippa And Kate Middleton And Meghan Markle Are Not Feuding Despite Reports

 — Gossip Cop (@GossipCop) February 18, 2017

 Kate Middleton and Meghan Markle have reportedly met recently and it’s been shared that Duchess Kate was quite fond of Markle.
-It’s clear that the actress and the Prince are becoming serious.
-There have even been engagement claims and reports that Markle’s character on Suits, may be written out so that the beauty can be closer to the royal, as The Hollywood Reporter notes.
+It’s clear that the actress and the prince are becoming serious.
+There have even been engagement claims and reports that Markle’s character on Suits may be written out so that the beauty can be closer to the royal, as the Hollywood Reporter notes.

-From the point Markle and Prince Harry made it official, it has made known that the actress is perfect for the royal seeing as she is a humanitarian who involves herself in a number of charitable causes much like Harry.
+From the point Markle and Prince Harry made it official, fans have noted that the actress is perfect for the royal seeing as she is a humanitarian who involves herself in a number of charitable causes much like Harry.
 Prince Harry had shared on a number of occasions that he found dating difficult seeing as there is a constant media circus that follows him and those he engages in relationships with.
 Past girlfriends have not been ready to be under the microscope, yet Meghan Markle is fully used to being in the spotlight.

 [Featured Image by Ian Gavan/Getty Images]